The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 Where is the CAGE Screening Administered?

-The CAGE screening is administered in the following places:
+Places where CAGE screening is administered include:

-- Psychiatric and addiction treatment centers: CAGE is used as an initial screening tool to assess alcohol dependency in individuals undergoing mental health or substance abuse treatment.
+• Psychiatric and addiction treatment centers: CAGE is used as an initial screening tool to assess alcohol dependency in individuals undergoing mental health or substance abuse treatment.

-- Primary care clinics: CAGE is frequently incorporated into routine health checkups to help primary care physicians identify alcohol-related risks early.
+• Primary care clinics: CAGE is frequently incorporated into routine health checkups to help primary care physicians identify alcohol-related risks early.

-- Emergency rooms: CAGE is utilized in cases where alcohol-related injuries or conditions are suspected, aiding in immediate intervention and referral for further evaluation.
+• Emergency rooms: CAGE is utilized in cases where alcohol-related injuries or conditions are suspected, aiding in immediate intervention and referral for further evaluation.

-Workplace health programs: CAGE is implemented in occupational health screenings to monitor alcohol use among employees and provide support if needed.
+• Workplace health programs: CAGE is implemented in occupational health screenings to monitor alcohol use among employees and provide support if needed.